mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 I also have to admit that I am in a comfortable situation.
 Working in academia, data sovereignty is increasingly a requirement rather than a choice.
 So it is not surprising that for data sharing and collaborations we already have in-house or in-country tools.

 For instance, nationwide, the most obvious starting point is [SURF](https://surf.nl/), a cooperative ICT provider for Dutch education and research.
 For participating universities, like ours, they offer storage, computing, identity management and collaboration tools tailored to our needs.
-My experience has been very positive, their services are well managed, clean and stable.
-The problem starts if you want to properly collaborate with people outside the cooperative, which is what we started needing for EWM-NL, or if you want to use similar services for your own personal use.
-Which is where this list comes in.
+My experience has been very positive; their services are well managed, clean and stable.
+The problem starts if you want to properly collaborate with people outside the cooperative, which is what we started needing for EWM-NL, or if you want to use similar services for your own personal use, which is where this list comes in.

 I have not explored e-mail hosting providers in depth yet.
 I have been happily using [Fastmail](https://fastmail.com) for years.
 This is based in Australia, so privacy-wise is probably not the best, but it is a stable company and I always had good experiences with their service and their customer support.
 I have been recommended [Tutanota](https://tutanota.com) (Germany) and [Proton Mail](https://proton.me) (Switzerland) as lean privacy‑friendly alternatives, but I have not personally tried either of them (yet).